Productmind

 Think like an Architect and CTO

-This rearrangement is creating new problems the industry is still discovering and understanding.
 Quality drifts when multiple agents ship in parallel without a shared sense of intent.
 Scope creeps because building is cheap.
-Ownership distribution and work orchestration across these new functions.
 Quality assurance and functional testing require a completely new approach to cover the increased output without losing customer trust.
 Cat Wu (Head of Product, Claude Code) names this directly in her Lenny’s podcast interview: “What gets sacrificed when you ship so fast”.

 Productmind is our hypothesis on how to close that gap.
 We believe the product engineer needs a centralized product mind: a system that can learn from customers, remember why a feature exists, who asked for it, what shape it should take, and how it connects to everything around it.

-Context that should be maintained and packaged to ground coding agents and increase their output consistency at scale, while allowing Product Engineers to keep full control and accountability.
+Context that should be maintained and packaged to ground coding agents and increase their output and consistency at scale, while allowing Product Engineers to keep full control and accountability.
 Speed at 10x is also drift at 10x, unless quality and intent are held with the same care.

 We have a long list of assumptions we are committed to validate.
 We will keep publishing what we learn, what holds, what we got wrong, and what surprised us.